 Understanding the role of latency in banana bunchy top virus symptom expression (BA19002)

-- Investigating possible latency (long delays in the expression of symptoms), which could explain recurrent infection on farms after long intervals
+- Investigated possible latency (i.e. long delays in expression of symptoms) which could explain recurrent infection on farms after long time intervals.

-- Assessing and improving the efficacy of current eradication practices through a better understanding of the timing of disease spread from infected plants
+- Assessed and improved the efficacy of current eradication practices through a better understanding of timing of disease spread from infected plants.

-- Investigating a possible role of alternative hosts of banana bunchy top virus.
+- Investigated a possible role for alternative hosts of BBTV.

-This project is a strategic levy investment in the Hort Innovation Banana Fund
+This project was a strategic levy investment in the Hort Innovation Banana Fund